-The Calculation element allows you to create calculations based on the inputs of elements on the form.
-Calculations can be performed using the following elements; number, calculation, radio button, checkboxes, select and Date & Time.
+The Calculation element allows you to complete calculations based on the inputs of elements on the form.
+Calculations can be performed using the following elements: number, calculation, radio button, checkboxes, select and Date & Time.

 Calculation Element